MagnusCardell/TweetClassifier/README.md

 # TweetClassifier

-Twitter classifier using Bayes Network model.
+Tweet classifier using naïve Bayes probability theorem.

+Still in construction, working on the learning phase.